invariantlabs-ai/docs/docs/guardrails/images.md

 # Images

 <div class='subtitle'>
-Secure images given to, or produced by, your agentic system.
+Secure images given to, or produced by your agentic system.
 </div>

 At the core of computer vision agents is the ability to perceive their environment through images, typically by taking screenshots to assess the current state.
 This visual perception allows agents to understand interfaces, identify interactive elements, and make decisions based on what they "see."